This is most recent syllabus. Your final syllabus will be given during your first day of class

 - Final week of special academic exercises and the final exam.

-At the end of the semester, students should reach the level B1-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-In practice, the student will be able to:
+At the end of the semester, you should reach the level B1-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In practice, you will be able to:

 - Develop a more sophisticated understanding of Italian culture and contemporary society.